Posts, California: First post office

-Their son Billy, born Joseph William Post III on August 24, 1920, drove cattle as a young man from the ranch to the rail road in Monterey.
-The trip tool three days.
-At Malpaso Creek, he had to bring the cattle to the beach and wait for low tide to get the cattle to the other side.
-Descendants of the Ohlone people, the Post family was recorded on the Census Roll for Indians in 1933 as members of the "Mission Carmel" tribe.
+John Steinbeck was one of the ranch's hired hands in 1920.
+He wrote a letter to the Post family thanking them for stagecoach fare back to Salinas.
+The letter is preserved at the inn as one of the earliest samples of his writing.

-The Post Ranch used to be much larger.
+The Post Ranch was once much larger.
 To avoid foreclosure, W.B.
 Post sold part of the ranch west of the Old Coast Road to Russell Fields in 1926.
 This later became known as Ventana and Coastlands.
-Long-time Big Sur resident and contractor Sam Trotter built a home there in 1938 at 14 Upper Coastlands.
+Long-time Big Sur resident and contractor Sam Trotter built a home there in 1938, at 14 Upper Coastlands.